mlanser/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Martin Lanser]

-The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+This is the official log for the 1st part of my #100DaysOfCode challenge.
+Started on [May 15, Friday, 2020].

 ## Log

-### R1D1
+### R1D1 - 15MAY2020
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Blah Blah

-### R1D2
+### R1D2 - 16MAY2020
+Blah blah